 The Trustees have assessed the major risks, to which the academy trust is exposed, in particular those relating specifically to teaching provision of facilities and other operational areas of the academy trust, and its finances.
-The Trustees have implemented a number of systems to assess risks that the school faces, especially in the operational areas (e.g. in relation to teaching, health and safety, bullying and school visits) and in relation to the control of finance.
-Where significant financial risk still remains they have ensured they have adequate insurance cover.
+The Trustees have implemented a number of systems to assess risks that the school faces, especially in the operational areas (e.g. in relation to teaching, health and safety and school visits) and in relation to the control of finance.
+Where significant financial risk still remains, they have ensured they have adequate insurance cover.
 The academy trust has an effective system of internal financial controls and this is explained in more detail in the Governance Statement.

-The academy trust has fully implemented the requirements of the Safe Recruitment procedures and all staff have received training in this area in addition to training on Child Protection.
+The academy trust has fully implemented the requirements of the Safe Recruitment procedures and all staff have received training in this area in addition to training on Child Protection and PREVENT.

 The academy trust is subject to a number of risks and uncertainties in common with other academies.
-The academy trust has in place procedures to identify and mitigate financial risks.
+The academy trust has in procedures to identify and mitigate financial risks and is the estate is safe and well maintained and complies with relevant regulations.